The Refugees (short story collection): "Fatherland"

 Phuong, her father Mr. Ly, mother, and two brothers live in the 21st century Saigon.
 They receive news that Mr. Ly's daughter from his first marriage, who is also named Phuong but adopted the name Vivien, is coming to visit them from Chicago.
 During their outings, Vivien spends lavishly and the family concedes because Vivien insists and they believe that she is a physician.

 During the vacation, the family learns many things about each other.
 Phuong learns that Vivien's mother escaped Vietnam via boat, to the reluctance of Mr. Ly.
 When Vivien asks why he named both of his daughters Phuong, he replies that he did so because he knew Vivien would not return to Vietnam decades later without a compelling reason; he believes that to see her sister of the same name was his best chance of making that happen.
 Near the end of Vivien's trip, he escorts his daughters on one of his guided tours of the Củ Chi tunnels.
 He speaks of the tunnel as if he is sympathetic to a communist victory of Vietnam, which alarms Vivien, but Phuong assures her it is an act for tourists.

 On Vivien's penultimate night in Vietnam, she gives gifts to the family.
 When she is alone with Phuong she confesses that she does not feel close with her father.
 During their visit to an amusement park the next day, the two share a pod on a Ferris wheel where Phuong tells Vivien she wants to be like her: self-sufficient and independent.
 Upon hearing this, Vivien then makes her ultimate confession: she is not a doctor at all; she is actually a former receptionist who has used her severance pay for this vacation.
 She also tries to absolve herself by saying that it was her mother, a serial liar, who told their father of her facade of success.
 Phuong asks Vivien if she could sponsor her to the United States, at which point Vivien reveals that she is also drowning in credit card debt.
 When the family receives a letter and photographs from Vivien a month later, Phuong reacts bitterly; she secretly burns her portion of the pictures, knowing the truth about Vivien.

 Reception

+The Refugees received widely favorable reviews.
+Kirkus Reviews stated that "Nguyen is the foremost literary interpreter of the Vietnamese experience in America, to be sure.
+But his stories, excellent from start to finish, transcend ethnic boundaries to speak to human universals."